-What is product and public liability insurance?
+What is public and product liability insurance?

 If you manufacture or supply goods, there's always the possibility that your product could cause damage to a third party – that could be property or another person.
 A small defect could open you up to massive claims, so this cover is vitally important for product manufacturers.

 Look for a policy that guards you against safety claims, manufacturing quality, spoilage and indemnity costs (medical bills and so on).
-And remember Product Liability is designed to cover you against unforeseen circumstances, if you simply make an inferior product or supply bad services then you're not going to be able to make a claim.
+And remember product liability is designed to cover you against unforeseen circumstances, if you simply make an inferior product or supply bad services then you're not going to be able to make a claim.

 You can reduce your premiums by taking quality control measures beforehand, and you should make sure your insurer knows of any measures you've taken – it could affect your premiums.